AA/PPS 02.01.01 - Academic Credit Courses

 the THECB.

-Detailed instructions for course additions, changes, and deletions will be maintained on the Office of Curriculum Services website, along with review flow charts and timelines.
+Detailed instructions for course additions, changes, and deletions will be maintained on the Office of Curriculum and Academic Programs website, along with review flow charts and timelines.

 After a course proposal has been fully approved, the curriculum coordinator will make all necessary additions, changes, and deletions in the catalogs and the SIS.

-In the event that a course proposal receives a negative vote or is denied at any level, the proposal will be returned to the originating faculty for review and possible revision and can be resubmitted for future consideration in any subsequent annual course cycle.
+If a course proposal receives a negative vote or is denied at any level, the proposal will be returned to the originating faculty for review and possible revision.
+It can be resubmitted for future consideration in any subsequent annual course cycle.

 REVIEWERS OF THIS PPS